arangodb/docs/3.7/deployment-production-checklist.md

   for Kubernetes, operator and supported Kubernetes distributions.

 - The [**ReclaimPolicy**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming){:target="_blank"}
-  of your persistent volumes must be set to retain to prevent volumes to be prevent volumes to be prematurely deleted.
+  of your persistent volumes must be set to `Retain` to prevent volumes to be prevent volumes to be prematurely deleted.

-- Using native networking whenever possible to reduce delays.
+- Use native networking whenever possible to reduce delays.